embedthis/ioto-doc/docs/start/uses.md

 ### Replicated Device Data

 Ioto can replicate device data from its internal embedded device database to an AWS DynamoDB database in the cloud.
-This replication can operate in either direction so that data can be both aggregated from devices or sent to devices.
+This replication can operate in either direction so that data can be either sent to devices or aggregated from devices.

-This replication is transparent and the device developer does not need create any custom code to facilitate.
+This replication is reliable and transparent and the device developer does not need create any custom code to implement.
 The replication is configurable and granular on a table-by-table basis, and is resilient in the event of network outages.

 ## HTTP Client